-This chapter sets out various stages and phases that will be followed in conducting the study.
-It is a chapter that shall discuss the methods that will be used in carrying out the study and will include the following sub-topics; research design, target population, Sample and sampling procedure, instrumentation, Instrument validity, Instrument reliability, data collection procedure and data processing and analysis.
+This chapter sets out various stages and phases that were followed in conducting the study.
+It is a chapter that discussed the methods that were applied in carrying out the study and included the following sub-topics; research design, target population, Sample and sampling procedure, instrumentation, Instrument validity, Instrument reliability, data collection procedure and data processing and analysis.